-- Not so good at providing deep ideas and developing them over time - E.g., wasn't good at elaborating/unpacking ideas more deeply, or remembering how concepts related to each other - This is at odds with design's goal of reformulating and evolving concepts over time and through reflection - Tied to GPT3's bad memory
+- Not so good at providing deep ideas and developing them over time - E.g., wasn't good at elaborating/unpacking ideas more deeply, or remembering how concepts related to each other - This is at odds with design's goal of reformulating and evolving concepts over time and through reflection - Tied to GPT3's bad memory (perhaps better with GPT4?)

+Key Reference

-Tholander, J., & Jonsson, M. (2023).
-Design Ideation with AI-Sketching, Thinking and Talking with Generative Machine Learning Models.
-In ACM DIS 2023.
+Tholander, J., & Jonsson, M.

+(2023).
+Design Ideation with

+Al-Sketching, Thinking and

+Talking with Generative

+Machine Learning Models.

+In ACM DIS 2023